 - Ensure that the domain and campaign language settings are correct and match.
 For example, a Dynamic Ad Target can’t serve if all of your webpages are in French but the language targeted in your Dynamic Search Ads settings is German.

 - Does your website block Google crawlers from indexing URLs?
 For example, if your website uses robots.txt to prevent Googlebot from crawling your pages, then the target may be ineligible to serve.
-If your website is blocking GoogleBot but isn’t blocking AdsBot, then you can use Page Feed targeting because this also uses AdsBot crawlers.
+If your website is blocking GoogleBot but isn’t blocking AdsBot, then you can use URL based targeting either through URL equals or Page Feeds because these use AdsBot crawlers.
 See status solutions for “Disapproved: Destination not crawlable” below for more information.

 Rarely Shown: Few matching queries

 Dynamic Search Ads automatically generates targets for your ad to serve on by reviewing the content on your webpage to find relevant terms and themes.
 This status means that Google Ads is unable to identify many searches to serve ads on from your targeted pages so the target may not serve or it may have low volume.
 Dynamic Search Ads work well with webpages that have relevant text and are well optimized for webpage crawlers.
 Formats such as PDFs or webpages that have a lot of images and minimal text can be hard for Dynamic Search Ads to identify queries to serve on.

 Next Steps: Here are some tips to optimize your webpage for Dynamic Search Ads: